What does it mean to be a Zen practitioner?

 —an interest in the extraordinary aspects of the ordinary and the ordinary aspects of the extraordinary;

-—an understanding that Zen is an old mind-body discipline that allows
+—an understanding that Zen is a mind-body discipline that has allowed

 —an interest in and willingness to engage intentional stillness (zazen) every day as one's core practice, or to work toward this goal;